jow-/ucode/docs/debugger.md

   process keeps running/waiting for commands as before instead of pausing again.

-`udbg` reads from stdin and the socket concurrently (`select()`), so any `EVENT ` line is printed to the terminal as soon as it arrives, independent of whatever command the user is currently typing.
+`udbg` forwards raw bytes bidirectionally without interpreting them, so any `EVENT ` line simply appears inline in the terminal output as soon as it arrives.

 When the client disconnects (or the 30s connect timeout elapses without a connection), the debug server tears itself down and the script resumes